threefoldfoundation/home/README.md

 Refer here for [contribution guidelines](contribution/)

-## DISCLAIMER:
+## Disclaimer:

-- All code, information, tools & knowledge found in [TF Foundation's github account](github.com/threefoldfoundation) or otherwise produced by ThreeFold Foundation or any person or party related to it is delivered "as is", see [DISCLAIMER](https://github.com/threefoldfoundation/legal/blob/master/src/disclaimer.md)
+- All code, information, tools & knowledge found in [TF Foundation's github account](github.com/threefoldfoundation) or otherwise produced by ThreeFold Foundation or any person or party related to it is delivered "as is", see [Disclaimer](https://github.com/threefoldfoundation/legal/blob/master/src/disclaimer.md)
 - Everyone is welcome to contribute, whatever you contribute will follow the licenses as mentioned in relevant repository
 - See our definitions, terms and conditions, disclaimer in [TF Legal](https://github.com/threefoldfoundation/legal/tree/master/src)